-The therapeutic ketosis community talk about a “ketogenic ratio” such as 3:1 or 4:1 which means that there are three or four parts fat (by weight) for every part protein plus carbohydrate.
+The therapeutic ketosis community talks about a “ketogenic ratio” such as 3:1 or 4:1 which means that there are three or four parts fat (by weight) for every part protein plus carbohydrate.

 For example, a 3:1 ketogenic diet may contain 300g of fat plus 95g of protein with 5g of carbs.
 This ends up being 87% fat.
 A 4:1 ketogenic ratio is an even more aggressive ketogenic approach that is used in the treatment of epilepsy, cancer or dementia and ends up being 90% fat.

-These levels of ketosis is hard to achieve with real food and is hard to sustain in the long term.
+These levels of ketosis are hard to achieve with real food and are hard to sustain in the long term.
 Hence, it is typically used as a short term therapeutic treatment.

 ratio of fat to protein

 People in the ketogenic bodybuilding scene (e.g. Keto Gains) or weight loss might talk about a 1:1 ratio of fat to protein (by weight) for weight loss.
 A diet with a 1:1 ratio of fat to protein could be 120g of fat plus 120g of protein.
 If we threw in 20g of carbs this would come out at 66% fat (which is still pretty high by mainstream standards).
 A 1:2 protein:fat ratio would end up being around 80% fat.

 protein grammes per kilogramme of lean body weight